-The statement of plan net position is presented below for the Fund as of December 31, 2021, 2020 and 2019.
-The financial statement reflects the resources available to pay benefits to members at the end of the years reported.
+The statement of plan net position is presented below for the Fund as of December 31, 2022, 2021 and 2020.
+The financial statement reflects the resources available to pay benefits for members at the end of the years reported.
 A summary of the plan net position is presented on the next page.